 Jerusalem and the Dead Sea, Israel

-A holy site in Judaism, Islam and Christianity, Jerusalem represents so much for so many.
-For people of the Jewish faith, this is the city of David, the capital of the Israelite nation and biblical zion.
-Christians believe this is where the Last Supper and the crucifixion and the resurrection of Jesus took place.
+A holy site in Judaism, Islam and Christianity, Jerusalem represents so much to so many.
+For people of the Jewish faith, this is the city of David, the capital of the Israelite nation and biblical Zion.
+Christians believe this is where the Last Supper, the crucifixion and the resurrection of Jesus took place.
 For Muslims, it’s where the Prophet Muhammad ascended to heaven.

 Just 30 minutes away from Jerusalem is another highly spiritual site, the Dead Sea (Fun fact: it’s actually a lake).
 With the lowest elevation on earth (1290 feet below sea level), the Dead Sea is 10 times saltier than regular seawater and contains minerals such as magnesium, potassium and calcium.

 Its water is said to have healing powers capable of treating conditions such as skin rashes, arthritis and respiratory infections.

 *Women who pray at the Western Wall should cover their legs and shoulders, while men should cover their heads.

 *Visitors can also explore underground tunnels located beneath the Wall.